Meet the Midwives

 It is one of my greatest pleasures to journey with women and their families as they grow, birth, and raise their babies.

-I'm originally from Richmond, BC, and have lived and breathed birthwork since my teenage years when I attended my first birth as a doula fresh out of high school.
-I completed my midwifery training in Scotland, followed by the UBC bridging program for internationally-educated midwives.
-In addition to midwifery, I am also a prenatal bodyworker, specializing in balancing the soft tissues of the abdomen and pelvis in relation to fetal position.
-I especially love working with those who have a breech baby and other challenges of pregnancy.
+I grew up in Richmond, BC and Germany and have lived and breathed birthwork since my teenage years when I attended my first birth as a doula fresh out of high school.
+I began my midwifery training in Scotland in 2012, followed by the UBC bridging program for internationally-educated midwives.
+In addition to midwifery, I am also a womb continuum practitioner; women’s bodywork specializing in pelvic health from menarche to menopause.

-Along with my 10 years of experience in birth work and midwifery, I have journeyed the intensity of birth and transformation of motherhood twice.
+Along with my 15 years of experience in birth work, I have journeyed the intensity of birth and transformation of motherhood twice.
 Both of my births nurtured faith, intuition and self-responsibility; values that I encourage in my clients as well.

 Carlie Sanford, RM, IBCLC